ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 .. image:: ../../../images/CTimage14.png
     :width: 450px

+.. note:: As of 4.0 firmware versions, any GPIO can be assigned as the Camera Trigger pin via its ``SERVOx_FUNCTION`` parameter, and any RC channel can be assigned to control that trigger via its ``RCx_OPTION`` parameter.

-f) Navigate to the FULL PARAMETER LIST under the main CONFIG/TUNING tab and locate the “CAM\_TRIG\_TYPE” parameter.
+f) Navigate to the FULL PARAMETER LIST under the main CONFIG/TUNING tab and locate the :ref:`CAM_TRIGG_TYPE<CAM_TRIGG_TYPE>` parameter.
 This parameter must show as 1 for “RELAY”.
 If it is not set to 1, change this parameter to 1 before proceeding to the next step.

 .. image:: ../../../images/CTimage15.png
     :width: 450px

-g) Scroll down through the parameters until you get to “RELAY\_PIN”.
-Here you will want to set the “RELAY\_PIN” parameter to match the AUX Port you have connected the shutter release cable to.
-Since we have connected the cable to AUX1 on a Pixhawk, we need to change the “RELAY\_PIN” parameter to “50” (50:Pixhawk AUXOUT1).
-If you are connecting to an APM, then you will need to change this parameter to “13”.
+g) Scroll down through the parameters until you get to :ref:`RELAY_PIN<RELAY_PIN>` (for the first relay pin...there can be up to 6) .
+Here you will want to set the :ref:`RELAY_PIN<RELAY_PIN>`  parameter to match the GPIO pin you have connected the shutter release cable to.
+Since we have connected the cable to AUX6 on a Pixhawk, we need to change the :ref:`RELAY_PIN<RELAY_PIN>`  parameter to “56” (56:Pixhawk AUXOUT6).

 .. image:: ../../../images/CTimage16.png
     :width: 450px